plgd-dev/doc/content/en/docs/features/monitoring-and-diagnostics/monitoring-device-connectivity.md

 In the context of managing CoAP gateways and their associated devices, the process of setting devices to an offline state involves a series of steps:

-1. **Generation of Unique IDs**: Each instance of a CoAP gateway initiates with a unique identification (ID) generated during its initialization.
+1. **Generation of Unique IDs**: Each instance of a CoAP gateway is initiated with a unique identification (ID) generated during its initialization.
 These IDs play a dual role – they are stored in a database for reference and are also associated with device metadata.
 This association allows for streamlined updates regarding the online status of the devices.

 2. **RecordID Calculation**: To determine the appropriate `recordID` for updating the record within a N-minute period, a Golang logic is utilized: